To-Horizon/SH-RTTP/README.md

 # SH-RTTP
-# We will release the code after the paper is accepted
+# The code will be made open-source after the paper is published